kbvernon/modtheworld/14-workspace_management.md

 ## [1] "a"       "add_one" "b"       "c"       "d"
 ```

 Note that because `ls()` assumes you are interested in the workspace, you do not have to specify the environment explicitly.
-In the example above, we did so just to emphasize the list-analogy.
-That is, wen you call `ls()`, you are doing something very similar to checking the names of a list.
+You can just do `ls()` instead of `ls(workspace)`.
+In the example above, we chose the more verbose alternative just to emphasize the environment-as-list analogy.

 One other function you might find useful is `ls.str()`.
 This is a combination of `ls()` and `str()`, which you were introduced to in the previous chapter.
 This function lists all the elements in the workspace and provides information about their structure.